 Artlink offers a companion service for people who have difficulty attending performances on their own.
 For more information please phone Artlink on 0131 229 3555 or visit artlinkedinburgh.co.uk

 There are wheelchair spaces available in both theatre spaces - please reserve when making your booking.
 Easily accessible seating can be reserved for audience members who prefer to transfer from a wheelchair to a seat.
 We have two wheelchairs available for visitors' use.

 We have a range of Accessible Performances – a complete list is available in our Access Listings.

 If you would like to use any of the following services, please let us know at time of booking.
 Call 0131 228 1404 or email email@example.com, and make yourself known to the Front of House team on arrival, as they will be expecting you.

 Audio Described Performances

 Audio description is a way of communicating the visual elements of a production for visually impaired audience members.
 Information is relayed as a live commentary to a personal headset.
 These can be collected from a member of our Front of House team 30 minutes before the performance.

 Touch tours give a guided tour of the stage set to visually impaired audience members prior to the start of an Audio Described performance.

 An interpreter stands at the side of the stage and interprets dialogue, songs and sound effects for D/deaf audience members.

 Hearing enhancement supplies amplified sound to a personal headset (please collect from a member of our Front of House team 30 minutes before the performance).
-This service is suitable for audience members with low to moderate hearing loss and can be used in conjunction with existing hearing aids.
+This service is suitable for audience members with low to moderate hearing loss.

 The actors' words appear on a display unit (or units) placed on the set or next to the stage at the same time as they are spoken or sung.